 HISTORY OF SPECIAL PERSON INTERVIEWS

 As far as I am aware, Special Person Interviews were conceived by Jody Noble.
-Jody was a Spanish teacher in San Francisco, and she now lives in Oaxaca.
+Jody was a Spanish teacher in San Francisco, and she now lives in Oaxaca, Mexico.
 Jody originally called the strategy “Star of the Day”, and each day one of her students would sit on a stool at the front of the room for their moment in the spotlight.

 Since then, Bryce Hedstrom has published a wealth of materials (mostly free) to support teachers in implementing this excellent activity, and I typically recommend that teachers use his blog as a starting point to learn more about this strategy.